isomerpages/ogp-sgid/index.md

       image: /images/form.png
       subtitle: PUBLIC OFFICERS
   - infobar:
-      title: Get Started
+      title: Interested to onboard?
-      description: "sgID is in beta and is available to selected businesses and government agencies. "
+      description: "sgID is in currently in beta and only available to selected businesses and government agencies. "
       button: Contact Us
       url: https://go.gov.sg/sgid-contact
 ---